QubitPi/knowledge-graph-spec/spec/Section 2 -- Data Structure.md

 **Lexical Analysis & Syntactic Parse**

-The source text of a GraphQL document is first converted into a sequence of lexical tokens, {Token}, and ignored tokens, {Ignored}.
+The source text of a Graph is first converted into a sequence of lexical tokens, {Token}, and ignored tokens, {Ignored}.
 The source text is scanned from left to right, repeatedly taking the next possible sequence of code-points allowed by the lexical grammar productions as the next token.
 This sequence of lexical tokens are then scanned from left to right to produce an abstract syntax tree (AST) according to the {Document} syntactical grammar.

 Lexical grammar productions in this document use _lookahead restrictions_ to remove ambiguity and ensure a single valid lexical analysis.
 A lexical token is